 The thing is, I refuse to give up trying.
 A well-made pie or tart is a thing of beauty and I’m determined to create them.
 While I haven’t mastered it yet, I have found a dough that works even if you completely and utterly destroy it while rolling it out.
 Now, I’m not saying I definitely did destroy this dough, but I’m not saying I didn’t.
 Let’s leave it there.
 But look!
 Here it is in all its crusty glory and it looks great (and tastes amazing).

-This is an incredibly easy tart to make which is perfect for holiday baking when you’ve got lots to do and don’t want to deal with a complicated project.
-I based it on this Williams-Sonoma recipe which, though lovely, was a little, um … cryptic with the instructions.
+This is an incredibly easy custard tart to make which is perfect for holiday baking when you’ve got lots to do and don’t want to deal with a complicated project.
+I based it on a Williams-Sonoma recipe which, though lovely, was a little cryptic with the instructions.
 When it comes to recipes, especially for baking, I need lots of details.
 You know, the devil and all that.
 So as well as clarifying a few steps, I also added ginger because I love the combination with pears but you could certainly use lemon or orange zest instead if ginger isn’t your thing.

-Another nice thing about this tart is that it’s super fancy-looking, so no one would suspect how simple it is to make.
+Another nice thing about this custard tart is that it’s super fancy-looking, so no one would suspect how simple it is to make.
 I think it would be a great addition to a Thanksgiving dessert table or any dinner party.
 Especially after a big holiday meal, this light, elegant tart would be just the thing.

 - 2 tablespoons + 2 teaspoons confectioners sugar

 - 12 tablespoons (1½ sticks) very cold unsalted butter, cut into cubes

 - 2-3 tbsp ice water

 - 2-3 pears such as Bartlett, Anjou or Bosc, peeled, cored and thinly sliced